wanieru/jormun-sdk/README.md

 Instead, we deploy a "bring-your-own-server" approach.
 The Jormun SDK lets the app easily save and load data, and then with a single method call, synchronize the local collection with the remote the user has specified, resolving any conflicts that may arise.

-The SDK and Sync Server also support sharnig data between users on the same server, and even making data available "unlisted" or "public".
+The SDK and Sync Server also support sharing data between users on the same server, and even making data available "unlisted" or "public".

-My sync server implementation is not currently available.
+The source for my sync server implementation is not currently available, but a public docker image is provided: https://hub.docker.com/repository/docker/wanieru/jormun-sync